-Audio and video formats are a dime a dozen (and then some).
-However, despite the sheer amount of available formats currently littering the Web and your computer, finding a quality media player to launch that digital copy of Mad Max you just picked up is not always easy, especially if you’re looking for easy-to-use software that touts rich features instead of an expensive price tag.
+Despite the sheer amount of available formats currently littering the web and your computer, finding a quality media player to launch that digital copy of Deadpool you just picked up is not always easy.
 An all-in-one media hub, whether it provides merely the bare essentials or all the bells and whistles, is a necessary staple in today’s digital world of files and folders.

-Fortunately, there are several free media players that stand out, whether you need to play a variety of formats, tag and sort your libraries, or simply listen to your favorite MP3s without submitting yourself to the Apple-industrial-complex.
-Here are our top picks for the best free media players for PC and Mac so you can spend less time hunting down the right program and more time, well, playing media.
+Fortunately, there are several free media players that stand out, whether you need to play a variety of formats, tag and sort your libraries, or simply listen to your favorite audio files.
+Here are our top picks for the best free media players for PC and Mac!

 VLC has held the media player crown for years, even before graduating from its beta phase in 2009.
-The free, open-source software is capable of playing just about any media format you can imagine, including Internet radio and other various streaming protocols.
+The free, open-source software is capable of playing just about any media format you can imagine, including Internet radio and a large number of both video and audio streaming protocols.
 Although the default interface is plain and sleek, stuffed with various playback icons wrapped in a gun-gray design, the software also features an assortment of customization options for quickly swapping viewing modes and tweaking the toolbar with additional controls.

-The playback quality is top-notch regardless of viewing mode — as are the intuitive video effects for interactive zooming, video capturing, blurring, and mirroring images, among others – but you’ll have to look elsewhere if you’re looking to play HD Blu-ray discs since the program is currently incompatible with them (except for a complicated workaround).
+The playback quality is top-notch regardless of viewing mode — as are the intuitive video effects for interactive zooming, video capturing, blurring, and mirroring images, among others.
+There’s not much VLC can’t handle for casual audio and video playback or conversion.

 VLC Media Player is the way to go when looking for a program offering robust file compatibility, versatile playback, and frequent stability updates.
 The robust community of active users and programmers, known collectively as the VideoLAN Organization, is an added plus, along with the diverse network for extensions and available skins for Windows.